rwsu/multicluster-inventory/docs/architecture.md

 To remove a BareMetalAsset from a cluster, set its `ClusterName` to `""`.

+### Name

+The BareMetalHost on the managed cluster will get the same name as its corresponding BareMetalAsset on the hub.
+In cases where the BareMetalHost is being created on the managed cluster during installation, or any other case where it is not created by the inventory controller, it is important that the name be set to match the BareMetalAsset.

+### Role

+The Role can be either "worker", "master", or "".
+When a management application is looking for available BareMetalAssets to add to a cluster, it will know which role it is trying to fill.
+It should prefer to use BareMetalAssets whose role equals the desired role, and if none are found it can use BareMetalAssets with no role.

+A BareMetalAsset with a specified role should not be used to fill a different role.

 ### Labels

 When a BareMetalAsset gets created, the `Spec.Role` is used as the value for a